10 Effective Communication Techniques

-An employee is motivated more effectively with a quick five-minute conversation then they are with a three-hour lecture.
-Be concise in your communications, when you start to over talk your point your audience will just tune you out.
+A quick five-minute conversation motivates employees far more than a three-hour lecture.
+Be concise in your communication.
+When you start to over talk your point, your audience will just tune you out.

 2. Plan Ahead

-Whether it is a large meeting or a one-on-one chat, make sure you are organized before talking with your employees.
-You will quickly lose their focus if you are fumbling through notes to find important facts.
+Whether it is a large meeting or a one-on-one chat, make sure to organize your thoughts before talking with employees.
+You will quickly lose their attention if you are fumbling through notes to find talking points.

-Take mental (or physical, if need be) notes of how your employees are performing and then use those to provide specific feedback.
+Take mental (or physical) notes of how your employees are performing and then use those to provide specific feedback.
 “You’re doing a great job!” is a nice pat on the back, but “I really appreciate you coming in early yesterday to complete that project” shows a greater depth of acknowledgment for a job well done.

 4. Follow a 3:1 ratio

 Not all feedback is going to be positive of course, but negative feedback is better received when it is accompanied by good points as well.
 For every one thing wrong that you need to point out to an employee, make sure that you are also mentioning three things that they did right.
-This type of deliberate sugar coating makes them strive to have all of their work activities on your “good” list.
+This type of deliberate sugar coating encourages improvement.

 5. Always Have Honorable Intentions